cullymason/wordle-cli/README.md

 ### Todo
 * Exit the cli if the correct word is guessed or too many guesses
-* pull the target word from the wordle site
 * add `--share` option that mimics the real wordle